 The scenery drips in hues of blue and purple and practically everyone has at least one accessory that glows.
 Occasionally, you’ll spot someone with a robotic arm.
 All these unique quirks and features give Neo Cab its cyberpunk vibe.
-Underneath those cyberpunk trappings is a world that still feels personal and down-to-earth thanks to its protagonist.
+However, underneath those cyberpunk trappings is a world that still feels personal and down-to-earth thanks to its protagonist.

 Cliqist talked with Neo Cab creative director Patrick Ewing about what makes Chance Agency’s new title an emotional survival game.
-During that meeting, he also discussed the futuristic setting they’d made for the game.
+During that meeting, he also discussed the futuristic setting they made for the game.

 A Different Punk Vision with L.A.
 Inspiration